 I was following him up until that last sentence.

-That single sentence really threw me for a loop.
+That single word really threw me for a loop.

 “What?”
 I asked.